barkarny/UserReviewMicroservice/README.md

 ## Introduction to OUR MICROSERVICE
 Our microservice is designed to handle user reviews for movies.
 It provides a RESTful API that allows other applications to interact with it, such as a movie recommendation engine or a website that displays user reviews.
 The microservice is responsible for storing, retrieving, and managing user reviews.
-It also handles tasks such as moderation and spam filtering.